Overview

 Cons: Making a new

-information is now scattered across individualGuest
+Bookingwith aGuestis highly inefficient.Bookinginformation is now scattered across individualGuests.-

 [v1.4] On top of the list of rooms, we maintain a separate list of checked-in guests.
 This list does not retain any booking information, as it is meant to for a quick lookup of the guests' particulars.